facinick/webpack5-ts4-node14-jest/ReadMe.md

 **Lint with ESLint and Format using Prettier**

 **Run above linters on staged files using Lint Staged and Husky**
-## Linting, Compiling and Building
+## Linting, Compiling, Building, Testing

 Build prod bundle (commit this)